 For the last couple of years and decades pictograms have been used mainly in areas of deployment, where information relevant to the public was to be conveyed, as in road signs, warning signs, direction pointers and so on.
 To make these understandable to an audience as large as possible – even across cultures and languages – the International Organization for Standardization (ISO) has created a pool of standardized pictograms and also a set of design guidelines and testing methods.

 But as commercial communication and with it communication design faces more and more challenges of globalization and diverse information distribution, also companies, UI designers and industrial decision makers in general are attracted to the effective way pictograms state their message.
 Another reason for the trend of using pictograms will certainly also be the current notion for elegant, clean and quiet interface structures, which have been introduced more and more over the near past.
-This as well is what the Windows Phone and Windows 8 are trying to achieve, minimizing static visual effects and using text as the main design element (stated very clearly in their Metro Style Design Principles).
+This as well is what the Windows Phone and Windows 8 are trying to achieve, minimizing static visual effects and using text as the main design element (stated very clearly in their Metro Style Design Principles (no longer available)).
 Combined with its feature of widespread understandability a pictogram seems to offer an attractive solution where interface icons are concerned.

 As pictograms seem to be the new sliced bread, how are they designed to maximum effect?
 The following 5 points should at least give a head start on this issue: